MetacoSA/NBitcoin/NBitcoin.Altcoins/README.md

 }
 ```

-You can then run the tests with your altcoin in command line from the NBitcoin.Tests project:
+You can then run the tests for your altcoin in command line from the NBitcoin.Tests project:

 Note that the first time can take a while because the test environment download the node binaries.